Victor Garber: Personal life

 Garber prefers to keep his personal life private and has largely stayed out of the tabloids.
 In 2012, he referred publicly to being gay.
-In 2013, he said "I don't really talk about it but everybody knows."
+In 2013, he said, "I don't really talk about it but everybody knows."
 Garber has been in a relationship with Canadian artist and model Rainer Andreesen since 2000.
 On October 10, 2015, Andreesen announced on his Instagram page that he and Garber had married in Canada.

-Garber has type 1 diabetes: he was diagnosed in 1962 at the age of 12.
+Garber has type 1 diabetes.
+He was diagnosed in 1962 at the age of 12.

-Garber is good friends with his Alias co-star Jennifer Garner and officiated her 2005 wedding to Ben Affleck.
-Garber and his husband Rainer Andreesen were the only guests at the private wedding.
+Garber is good friends with his Alias co-star Jennifer Garner, and officiated her 2005 wedding to Ben Affleck.
+Garber and Andreesen were the only guests at the private wedding.
+He is also the godfather of their first child, Violet.